afbarnard/go-lbfgsb/README.md

 build this package.
 Since the Go/Cgo build system does not support foreign language files, one would still have to run `make`, but otherwise you could treat this package as any other third-party package and not have to "integrate" it with your program.
-Doing a `go get -d github.com/afbarnard/go-lbfgsb` and a `make` almost works except that I cannot seem to get the linker to cooperate.

 Contact